daihan054/PTE-academic/PTE-Essay-Grammar-Mistake-Notes.md

 | **What you wrote:** | Students who binged watch television shows, they sleep less, feels tired and perform badly. |
 | **What it should be:** | Students who watch too many television shows sleep less, feel tired and perform badly. |

+"Students" is plural, so the verb must be "feel" not "feels".
+There is also a double subject error here — you wrote "they" after "Students", but one subject is enough for the whole clause.

 | | |
 |---|---|
 | **What you wrote:** | television is a waste of time and hamper the daily routine of students. |
 | **What it should be:** | television is a waste of time and hampers the daily routine of students. |

+"Television" is singular.
+Both verbs in the clause must agree with it, so the second verb is "hampers" not "hamper".

 | | |
 |---|---|
 | **What you wrote:** | Smartphone is one of the new inventions in our technological world. |
 | **What it should be:** | Smartphones are one of the new inventions in our technological world. |

-### What I did wrong in the paragraph

-In the TV essay you wrote "feels" after the plural subject "Students" and "hamper" after the singular subject "television".
-Plural subject needs the base verb "feel"; singular "television" needs "hampers".
-In the smartphone essay "Smartphone is" is wrong because you are talking about smartphones in general as a class of inventions, so use plural "Smartphones are" with the plural verb "are".
-Always identify the real subject and its number before you choose the verb.
+You are talking about smartphones as a general category, not one specific device.
+The plural "Smartphones are" is correct here.

 ---